re-ops/re-core/README.md

 A provisioning server for reliable automated infra management, Celestial enables you to integrate hypervisors, configuration managments and deployment tools into a chohesive, servicable systems.

-For how to get started and more info please checkout [celestial-ops.com](http://celestial-ops.com)
+For how to get started and more info please check [celestial-ops.com](http://celestial-ops.com)

 [![Build Status](https://travis-ci.org/celestial-ops/celestial-core.png)](https://travis-ci.org/celestial-ops/celestial-core)